rendaw/luxem/readme.md

 * `ascii16` `([a-p][a-p])*`

 `ascii16` is a binary encoding that is both ugly and easy to parse, using the first 16 characters of the alphabet.  `bool` is not case-sensitive.

-Conformant parsers should assume all documents are UTF8.

 ## Why?